 2. Sudden change in the type of water & environment can make a Goldfish turn white.

 You might wonder what a Goldfish is specifically sensitive to.
 Generally speaking, a Goldfish can react negatively to things such as a new item of tank décor introduced, a new water type, or a different PH level.
 Even adding a new fish can cause a Goldfish to suddenly turn white – if it’s stressed or “surprised”.
-Also keep in mind that water temperature is quite important.
-Some experts advise to keep a Goldfish tank temperature at around 23 to 24 degrees Celsius.
-If the water your provide becomes too cold or too warm, your fish may start to show a change in color.
+Also, keep in mind that water temperature is quite important.
+Some experts advise keeping a Goldfish tank temperature at around 23 to 24 degrees Celsius.
+If the water you provide becomes too cold or too warm, your fish may start to show a change in color.

 You might wonder what else you can do to rectify the problem.
 Sometimes it is all about giving it a bit of time.
 Assess the situation first, before taking action.
 If you have introduced a new fish or some new tank décor, give it some time – your Goldfish may settle down.
 Even if it does not return to its original color, you do not need to worry too much as it is probably perfectly healthy – just make sure that you monitor things and aren’t missing other tell-tale signs that something may be wrong.

 If you suspect the problem is a change in the water, consider checking the PH levels regularly with a dipstick.
 Owning an aquarium comes with responsibility.
 You will need to check the environment regularly so as to ensure that your fish are never stressed or exposed to unhealthy living conditions.

 3. If the Goldfish is ill, it can turn white.